jhrcook/100DaysOfSwift2/README.md

 **Day 14 - April 08, 2020:**
 I completed the first challenge and built a unit converting app that converts temperatures.

+**Day 15 - April 09, 2020:**
+I began project 2 of Hacking SwiftUI.
+We went ove a few more common views such as the Stacks, buttons, images, colors, and gradients.
+SwiftUI makes so many things so simple, but I'm afraid it will make other things incredibly difficult.
+I'm optmistic though.